Colin Moyle: Re-election and new Ministerial career

 In 1984 Labour was again returned to power, forming the Fourth Labour Government under David Lange.
 As one of the few Labour MPs with Ministerial experience, Moyle was reappointed to Cabinet, again holding the portfolios of Agriculture and Fisheries (now separate departments) and regaining charge of the Rural Banking and Finance Corporation.
 The government's policy was market liberal and reformist.
 Driven by Finance Minister Roger Douglas, it embarked on a programme, known as Rogernomics, aimed at deregulating the economy.
 Moyle's portfolio of Agriculture was strongly affected by this, as the farming sector had been one of New Zealand's most heavily subsidised.
 In the 1982–83 financial year, for example, it has been estimated that farm subsidies cost "well over" a billion New Zealand dollars.
 Under the Fourth Labour Government, virtually all state financial assistance was removed from agriculture.
-This included the Rural Banking and Finance Corporation which Moyle had established ten years earlier, which Doulglas sold to private enterprise.
+This included the Rural Banking and Finance Corporation which Moyle had established ten years earlier, which Douglas sold to private enterprise.
 Moyle was a supporter of the reforms, but was not associated with them to the same extent as many of his colleagues despite their effect on his portfolio.
 During this time Moyle was never afraid to front up to decisions and during the painful restructuring of the farming industry he turned up at public meetings even when opposition to decisions reached the point of fists being shaken in his face.
 The government also floated the New Zealand dollar in March 1985, something he had advocated for over a decade earlier.

 The fishing industry was also overhauled at this time.
 In particular, a Quota Management System was introduced in order to manage the country's fishing stocks.
 Because this initially made little provision for traditional or other Māori fishing rights, it was challenged by the Waitangi Tribunal and several iwi.
 Under Moyle, a Maori Fisheries Act was introduced to deal with this, recognising Māori rights to a share of fisheries and the fishing industry.
 He also supported the New Zealand Wool Board in its expansion into conducting commercial activities, albeit whilst continuing with their regulatory functions as well.
 Earlier in December 1972 he had encouraged this during the third Labour Government, but the Wool Board had been restricted by new regulations passed in February 1978 by the Muldoon Government.

 Although involved in several important reforms, Moyle had a low profile in the government, avoiding publicity.
 At the 1987 election he had announced that he would probably retire from Parliament at the 1990 election, and in 1989 he confirmed this.
 Along with other Ministers who had announced their retirement, Moyle was dropped from Cabinet by Prime Minister Geoffrey Palmer in early 1990.
 He had wanted to keep his Ministerial position until that year's election in order to complete the restructuring of the meat industry.

 In the 1990 Queen's Birthday Honours, Moyle was appointed a Commander of the Order of the British Empire, for public services.
+Also in 1990, he received the New Zealand 1990 Commemoration Medal.